Control of uniflagellar soft robots at low Reynolds number using buckling instability: Inverse Dynamics

 The goal here is to find the functional relationship between a set of inputs characterizing a given path and the time dependent angular velocities.
 In particular, we seek to find the functions $t_H= f_H (h, \alpha)$, $t_L= f_L (h, \alpha)$, $\beta= f_\beta\left( t_H, t_L \right)$, and $l= f_l\left( t_H, t_L \right)$ such that the input

 the angular velocity parameterized with $t_0, t_H$, and $t_L$, generates a trajectory ${\bf x}_0( t_0\leq t< t_0+ t_H+ t_L)$ that is parameterized with $h, \alpha, \beta$, and $l$, in which

-characterize the angles (in degrees units) between after-steering linear trajectory and the robot orientaion, where ${\bf v}$ is the unit vector defining the direction of motion (see Fig. \ref{sketch}).
-In equation \eqref{omega_learn}, $\omega_L$ is an angular velocity below the flagellum buckling ($\omega_L < \omega_b$) for which the path of the robot can be well approximated by a line, while $\omega_H$ is an angular velocity above the buckling ($\omega_H > \omega_b$) for which the robot follows a complex path in 3D which is responsible for steering of the robot.
+characterize the angles (in degrees units) between after-steering linear trajectory and the robot orientation, where ${\bf v}$ is the unit vector defining the direction of motion (see Fig. \ref{sketch}).

+In Eqn.~(\ref{omega_learn}), $\omega_L$ is an angular velocity below the flagellum buckling ($\omega_L < \omega_b$) for which the path of the robot can be well approximated by a line, while $\omega_H$ is an angular velocity above the buckling ($\omega_H > \omega_b$) for which the robot follows a complex path in 3D which is responsible for steering of the robot.
 The time $t_0 > 0$ is a small time interval chosen such that the characterization of the trajectory starts when sufficient time has passed since the start of the motion (time 0) to ensure that the non-linearity due to starting from the static configuration has vanished.
-The detail of the reason for the choice of functional relationships considered here is provided in section \ref{control}.
+Time $t_H$ is the time interval in which the high angular velocity, $\omega_H$, is being applied, while time $t_L$ is the time interval in which the low angular velocity, $\omega_L$, is being applied in order to bring the robot trajectory back to linear regime after it has changed the direction.
+The reason for the choice of functional relationships considered here is that due to the cyclic motion of the robot around its own axis (generating different values of $\beta$), any desired value of $\beta$ can be achieved with negligible compromise on the values of $h$ or $\alpha$, consequently, $\beta$ can be determined via $f_\beta$ function after calculating the required $t_H$ and $t_L$ that satisfy the desired values of $h$ and $\alpha$; further detail is provided in section \ref{control}.